 Understanding the logic programming and pure functional programming paradigm.

-Many people complained that the workload of the assignments were too heavy, I don’t think so.
-Since all students already knew C, Java, and maybe Python before the course, only about 1-2 hours of tutorial course on the internet was enough to make them understand enough COBOL and Perl to do the assignments.
-This is because COBOL and Perl are both imperative languages, so coming from C and Java, we already knew the meat of the languages, we just need to learn the syntax of them.
-ML is also easy in the sense that its exactly like math taught in high school, you just need to shift your mind set and pretend you are writing math equations instead of programming to finish the assignment.
+Many people complained that the workload of the assignments were too heavy, I didn’t think so.
+Since all students already knew C, Java, and most likely Python before the course, studying for an additional 1-2 hours would grant them enough COBOL and Perl knowledge to do the assignments.
+This is because COBOL and Perl are both imperative languages, so coming from a C and Java background, we already knew the meat of the COBOL and Perl.
+What’s left to do was simply learning the syntax.
+ML is also easy in the sense that its exactly like mathematics taught in high school, you just need to shift your mind set and pretend you are writing math equations instead of programming to finish the assignment.
 Prolog is a little trickier, since most of us had no prior experiences in formal logic.
-To make it simpler, I usually think of mathematical induction when I wrote Prolog programs (though it was a wrong mindset).
+To make it simpler, I usually think of mathematical induction when I wrote Prolog programs (though it was a wrong mindset implementation-wise).
 For example, when writing a predicate for finding the last element of a list:

 is just like the base case of induction.

 element_last(X, [_|Tail]) :- element_last(X, Tail).

 is just like the inductive step.
 It’s like stating since

 element_last(X, Tail) is true, the next step we could obtain is

 element_last(X, [_|Tail]), which increases the length of the list by 1 (a single step).